“It’s the darnedest thing I’ve ever seen.”, referring to his short chips from the fringe around the greens.

 “I know that’s going to be difficult”, he said.
 “But I’ll do it.
 I’m ready to try anything.”

 Step 2.
 Quiet Your Mind!
 Relax Your Body!

 I then asked Gene to make a conscious effort to take his mind off the chip as he approached the green.

-3. Use a Definite 3 Step Mental Pre-Shot Routine to execute the Chip
+Step 3.
+Use a Definite 3 Step Mental Pre-Shot Routine to execute the shot

 Once relaxed, Gene’s sole and full objective was to execute a good mental routine.

 (1) Fully commit to his club, target and type of shot (i.e. lob, bump, and run)

 (2) Relax enough to visualize exactly what he wants his ball to do

 (3) Feel his tempo with a good practice swing(s) then duplicate this feel as he chips